-As the heirs benefit from the rights of joints owners, they can sell their share in an asset to another heir or to a third party (Article 815, Civil Code).
-A person cannot be forced to stay in a joint-possession situation.
+As the heirs benefit from the rights of joint owners, they can sell their share in an asset to another heir or to a third party (Article 815, Civil Code).
+A person cannot be forced to stay in a joint possession situation.

 Before determining the assets and liabilities of an estate, any assets that were common to the spouses under a matrimonial regime must be liquidated.

 - the legal regime: this is the regime applicable if there is no marital contract.
 The assets and debts are owned in common (apart from those assets and debts acquired before the marriage or that are inherited or received as gifts); and

 - the conventional regime entered into by notary deed: this can provide for adaptations to: